silitics/rugpi-template-mender/README.md

 For Raspberry Pi, images can be built based on Raspberry Pi OS or Debian.
 Note that Rugpi also supports older models of Raspberry Pi, however, we do not showcase images for them here.

-The images are ready-to-use and devices running them connect to the Mender's device management platform automatically.
+The images are ready-to-use and devices running them should connect to Mender's device management platform automatically.
-To this end, you must configure your tenant/organization token (details bellow).
+To this end, you must configure the tenant/organization token (details bellow).
 Note that while fully compatible with Mender's cloud offering and update client, **the actual update is handled by Rugpi**.
 In this setup, Mender only serves as a frontend for Rugpi's OTA update mechanism.